About ten years after the Oscar-winning documentary "An Inconvenient Truth," a sequel was made called "An Inconvenient Sequel: Truth to Power."

 In 2006, Al Gore did his first climate leadership training with 50 people.
 Years later, it would grow to hundreds and thousands of people per training.

-The film shows Al Gore speaking during a slide with a picture of the Earth.
+The film "An Inconvenient Sequel" shows Al Gore speaking during a slide with a picture of the Earth.

 "And I've always started my slideshows with those pictures.
 When people can see the Earth from space, they naturally find it easier to feel a connection to our shared home."